Do Dooni Chaar: Plot

-Farooqui sympathises with Santosh and advises him to buy only a new car and not a second-hand car.
+Farooqui sympathises with Santosh and advises him to buy only a new car and not a secondhand car.
 Santosh visits a car dealership and is offered a Maruti Alto with an attractive offer, but he has to buy the car within five days to avail of the offer.
-Payal is displeased with the choice of car, as she wanted something more modern like her boyfriend's i10.
-She refuses to accompany her family for the Alto's test drive.
-Eventually she applies for a job at a call centre.
-Meanwhile, Deepu, who had been betting money on cricket matches, is shell-shocked when the betting ring is exposed and arrested; he destroys his phone, to his girlfriend's consternation.
+Payal is displeased with the choice of car, as she wanted something more modern like her boyfriend's Hyundai i10.
+She refuses to accompany her family for the Alto's test drive, and eventually applies for a job at a call centre.
+Meanwhile, Deepu, who had been betting money on cricket matches, is shell-shocked when the betting ring is exposed and arrested; he destroys his mobile phone, to his girlfriend's consternation.
 That night, an exuberant Payal tells Santosh about her new job's offer letter, but he is unhappy with his daughter sacrificing her education for some extra money.
 In a fit of rage, Payal tears up her offer letter, but then the family learns of the betting ring through a TV news report.
 Payal and Kusum are enraged, but Santosh is calm.
 He takes Deepu to distribute the betting money among street children.

-Having been refused a loan by both a school-teacher and the coaching centre's owner, Santosh is at his wits' end to pay the car's down payment.
+Having been refused a loan by both a schoolteacher and the coaching centre's owner, Santosh is at his wits' end to pay the car's down payment.
 In desperation, he buys a thousand packets of 555 Brand detergent, in the hope that he gets to win a car through a lucky coupon found in one of the packets.
 The family spends considerable time ripping open cartons, cutting through packets and fishing out coupons, but the grand prize eludes them.
-Then Santosh chances upon an answer-paper of one of his students', wherein the student requests him to award him at least passing marks; in return, for each mark awarded, Santosh will get one thousand rupees.
-Santosh and Kusum had seen the paper earlier but had brushed it aside; now Kusum wonders whether they are doing the right thing, but Santosh reassures her that, in a fast-paced, burgeoning Delhi where his students get high starting salaries, an aging teacher deserves at least a matchbox-sized car.
+Santosh then chances upon an answer paper of one of his students', wherein the student requests him to award him at least passing marks; in return, for each mark awarded, Santosh will receive one thousand rupees.
+Santosh and Kusum had seen the paper earlier but had brushed it aside; now Kusum wonders whether they are doing the right thing, but Santosh reassures her that, in a fast-paced, burgeoning Delhi where his students get high-starting salaries, an aging teacher deserves at least a matchbox-sized car.
 Santosh and Payal proceed to a McDonald's restaurant, where the student's father has arranged to meet them along with him, his grandfather and his uncle.
 Meanwhile, Deepu is convinced, through another sting operation report on TV, that his father has fallen for a scam, and sets out alone for the restaurant.